-A dog's tail language is robust and complex and offers a glimpse into their emotional lives.
-But is wagging it a voluntary action or simply an involuntary reflex which allows them to wear their hearts on their sleeves, or in this case, their tails?
-Perhaps it might be a little bit of both.
+A dog's tail language is robust and complex and offers a glimpse into her emotional life.
+But is wagging their tail a voluntary action, or simply an involuntary reflex which allows them to wear their hearts on their sleeves (or in this case, their tails)?

-Many experts believe that tail wagging is a socially learned behavior as puppies don't wag their tales immediately after they're born.
+Many experts believe that tail wagging is a socially learned behavior, as puppies don't wag their tails immediately after they're born.
 Your dog's tail is kind of like an emotional barometer, and it's important for dogs to convey their emotions to their social group.
 While we readily associate a wagging tail with a happy dog, the angle and nature of the wag could mean agitation or anger, too.
 Though different tail wags probably signify different emotions, given their complexity, not all sources agree on the meaning of each type of wag.
 It's probable that individual dogs have their own unique tail-wagging language.

 Dogs can control their tails and their tail wags, but it appears they often start wagging out of instinct, not conscious thought.
 It's kind of like a human frowning.
 You might begin frowning as an ingrained as well as habitual response to, say, an inappropriate joke, but you can return your mouth to resting, smiling or a deeper frown at will.
 As such, tail wagging appears to be a response to stimuli that can be manipulated by conscious thought.
 That makes it part involuntary and part voluntary.